eddyerburgh/data-structures-in-practice/content/posts/hash-tables.md

 Python optimizes hash tables into combined tables and split tables (which are optimized for dictionaries used to fill the `__dict__` slot of an object).
 For simplicity, this post will only look at combined tables.

-In a combined table, the hash table has two important arrays.
-One is the entries array.
-The **entries array** stores entry objects that contain the key and value stored in the hash table.
+In a combined table, the hash table has two important arrays—the entries array and the indices array.

+The **entries array** holds entry objects that contain the key and value stored in the hash table.
 The order of entries doesn't change as the table is resized.

 The other array is the indices array that acts as the hash table.
 The **indices array** elements contain the index of their corresponding entry in the entries array.